benedictong42/dotfiles/README.md

 ## If you want to fork this

-There are a few spots where the setup / configs couldn't be "generalised", so it may have my home directory (benyap) hardcoded.
+There are a few spots where the setup / configs couldn't be "generalised", so it may have my home directory (benedictong42) hardcoded.
 If you want to fork this and make it your own, here are a few things you will need to do before you try to install it on your machine: